1. Attendance

 Cell Phone Storage Process

 At the beginning of the school year, every student will be assigned a personal Yondr Pouch, similar to being assigned a textbook.
 While the Yondr Pouch is considered school property, it is each student’s responsibility to bring their pouch with them to school every day.
+Students that lose their yondr pouch will be required to pay

 Building Entrance